checkly/docs.checklyhq.com/site/content/docs/monitoring/whitelisting.md

 If you want to filter Checkly traffic in Google Analytics to prevent Checkly browser checks from skewing your numbers, here is one way to do it:

-1. Add a UTM source tag to the URL's your requesting, i.e.
+1. Add a UTM source tag to the URLs your requesting, i.e.:

 {{< tabs "Goto example" >}}
 {{< tab "Playwright" >}}